-Sharing anything relevant to the company’s field will not only help employees grow their personal networks, but it also builds their reputation as an expert in the company’s industry.
-Regularly showing up in connections’ feeds will push your employees to the front of their connections’ minds when looking for advice or new opportunities.
+Sharing relevant industry and company data will not only help employees grow their personal networks but also build their reputation as experts.
+Regularly showing up in connections’ feeds will push your employees to the front of their minds when looking for advice, services, or new opportunities.

-Creating a brand advocacy program for employees encourages employees to share their experience with the company and within the industry.
-By tagging the company’s LinkedIn page when posting and sharing their work, employees’ connections will become aware of the company, increasing brand awareness and growing the company page’s following.
+Creating a brand advocacy program for employees encourages them to share their experiences with the company and industry.
+By tagging your company’s LinkedIn page when posting and sharing their work, employees’ connections will be more familiar with your business, increasing brand awareness and growing your following.

-Sharing company content will not only help employees stay up-to-date with the company, but they will likely learn something in the process.
-LinkedIn is an excellent tool for growing industry knowledge as well as sharing expertise.
-Employees can take advantage of these benefits to grow within the field by connecting with other industry professionals and interacting with their posts.
-By having well-informed employees, companies can stay ahead of competitors by continually evolving with the industry’s updates.
+Sharing company content will not only help employees stay up-to-date with the company but on new learning opportunities.
+LinkedIn is an excellent tool for growing industry knowledge and sharing expertise.
+Encourage your employees to take advantage of these benefits to grow within the field and connect with other industry professionals by interacting with their posts.
+Having well-informed employees can also help your company can stay ahead of competitors.

-Because of LinkedIn’s high domain authority, Google often displays LinkedIn posts in their algorithm when ranking search results.
-When employees link posts about their work to the company’s website, it helps build the company’s website domain authority organically.
-This means that if someone is searching for a service the company offers, there’s a higher chance of them finding your company because employees helped to further build the domain authority.
+Because of LinkedIn’s high domain authority, Google often displays its posts when ranking search results.
+When employees link posts about their work to your company’s website, it can help you organically build your own domain authority.
+This means that if someone is searching for a service your company offers, there’s a higher chance they’ll find it in search results.

-Employee content sharing on LinkedIn benefits both the company and employees, so it’s crucial for employees to be active on LinkedIn.
-If you’re not sure how to get started, talk to a member of the Front Porch Solutions team!
+Employee content sharing on LinkedIn can benefit both your business and employees in many ways.
+If you’re not sure how to get started on your employee advocacy strategy, reach out to the team at Front Porch Solutions today!
 Our experts will advise on how to best incorporate social media into your digital marketing strategy to reach your goals.
-Contact our team today!